Strengthening Order Preserving Encryption with Differential Privacy: - d d LDP Order Preserving Encoding ( OP c c )

-The algorithm is divided into two stages.
-In Stage I (Steps $1$-$3$), it computes the central tendency (a typical value for a distribution) ~\cite{central:tendency}, $d_i, i \in [k]$, of each of the intervals of the given $k$-partition $\Pa$.
-Specifically, we use weighted median \cite{wm} as our measure for the central tendency where the weights are determined by a prior on the input data distribution, $\mathcal{D}$.
-This maximizes the expected number of inputs that are mapped to the correct encoding, i.e., $x$ is mapped to $\Pa(x)$.
-In the context of encrypted databases, the data owner has access to the entire dataset in the clear (Sec. \ref{sec:application}).
-Hence, they can compute the exact input distribution, $\mathcal{D}$, and use it to instantiate the \name primitive (for \nam).
-In the \ldp setting, $\mathcal{D}$ can be estimated from domain knowledge or auxiliary datasets.
-In the event such a prior is not available, $\mathcal{D}$ is assumed to be the uniform distribution ($d_i$ is the median).
 In Stage II (Steps $4$-$9$), the encoding probability distributions are computed such that the probability of $x$ outputting the $i$-th encoding, $o_i$, is inversely proportional to its distance from the $i$-th central tendency, $d_i$.
 Specifically, we use a variant of the classic exponential mechanism \cite{Ordinal1,Dwork} (Eq. \eqref{eq:pivot1}).
-An illustration of the algorithm is in App. \ref{app:alg:1}. \begin{theorem}Alg. \ref{alg:1} gives a construction for \name. \end{theorem} The proof of the above theorem follows directly from two facts.
+An illustration of the algorithm is in App. \ref{app:alg:1}. \begin{theorem}Alg. \ref{alg:1} gives a construction for \name (Def. \ref{def:popec}). \end{theorem} The proof of the above theorem follows directly from two facts.
 First, Alg. \ref{alg:1} satisfies the ordinal constraint of Eq. \ref{eq:popec:order} (Lemma \ref{lemma:1} in App. \ref{app:thm:construction}) as depicted in Fig. \ref{fig:partition}.
-Second, it is straightforward from the Eq. \ref{eq:pivot1} that Alg. \ref{alg:1} satisfies $\epsilon$-\ddp (Lemma \ref{lemma:2} in App. \ref{app:thm:construction}). \\\\\textbf{Size of partition $|\Pa|$.} From Eq. \ref{eq:pivot1}, we observe that for every input $x$, the encoding probability distribution $p_x$ is an exponential distribution centered at $\Pa(x)$ -- its correct encoding.
+Second, it is straightforward from Eq. \ref{eq:pivot1} that Alg. \ref{alg:1} satisfies $\epsilon$-\ddp (Lemma \ref{lemma:2} in App. \ref{app:thm:construction}). \\\textbf{Size of partition $|\Pa|$.} From Eq. \ref{eq:pivot1}, we observe that for every input $x$, the encoding probability distribution $p_x$ is an exponential distribution centered at $\Pa(x)$ -- its correct encoding.
 Moreover, the smaller is the size of $\Pa$ (number of intervals in $\Pa$), the larger is the probability of outputting $\Pa(x)$ (or its immediate neighbors).
 This is demonstrated in Fig. \ref{fig:partition} which plots $p_x$ for \scalebox{0.9}{$x=50$} and $\epsilon=0.1$ under varying equi-length partitioning of the input domain $[100]$.